 Although there were more inpatient procedures overall (68.1 percent), there was a shift toward outpatient procedures at the end of the study period without a serious rise in complications.
 The researchers concluded “the evidence seems to strongly support that outpatient management is appropriate for single-stage anterior urethroplasty.”

-Assistant Professor of Surgery, Division of Urology, Penn State College of Medicine, Penn State Health Milton S. Hershey Medical Center
+Associate Professor, Department of Urology, Penn State College of Medicine, Penn State Health Milton S. Hershey Medical Center

 Fellowship: Reconstructive Urology, Wake Forest Baptist Medical Center